Eniimz/AniMangRe/README.md

 AniMangre is the platform designed for posting, reviewing and exploring amv's.

-This application is specifically designed for the amv editing communnity , through this i was able to further my knowledge and skills in full-stack web development.
+This application is specifically designed for the amv editing community , through this i was able to further my knowledge and skills in full-stack web development.

 The application contains authentication, authorization, user profiles, posts feed, reviews and more.